How to Use

 Key Concepts

-• Heads — Independent grain streams (up to 8), each with its own position, pitch, filter, and envelope
+• Heads — Independent grain streams (up to 8 in standalone, up to 5 in AUv3), each with its own sample slot, position, pitch, filter, and envelope

 • Grains — Short audio fragments (10ms to 5s) extracted from the sample and shaped by a window envelope